St James' Church, Normanton: The current benefice

 In 1954 the Diocese decided that the parish was too small for a full-time rector, and so it was placed under a priest-in-charge.
 In 1991 the parish was joined with Sutton Bonington creating a united benefice.
 The current priest-in-charge, Rev. Michale J Brock, is also the priest in charge of the neighbouring parish of Sutton Bonington.

-Services

-Regular weekly services are held, with the village choir attending on the first Sunday of each month.
-The Church is kept open for the public during the day on Saturday and Sunday.

 Heritage

 Overview

 St. James' Church is a Grade I Listed medieval church built in the 13th century.
 Although a church is not mentioned in the Domesday Survey of 1086, Rev. A. Baylay concludes that "the enumeration of churches in the Domesday Survey was far from complete".

 The church has a cruciform plan with a central tower.
 The original section of the church represents an Early English style of architecture.
 In 1889 the church was restored using designs by Mr. Weatherley.
 The cost of the 1889 restoration totalled £2020.

 It is believed that the church was originally dedicated to the Blessed Virgin Mary; however, the church was later rededicated to St James.